 By Andy Oram

 How often does a single article change the direction of an industry, as well as the public discourse over technology?
-Those audacious goals drove me to upload this blog posting to an O’Reilly web site on May 12, 2000.
+Those audacious goals drove me to upload this blog posting, originally published on an O’Reilly web site on May 12, 2000.
 A couple days later, the web site editor told me it had racked up the most views of any article they had ever published.

 At the time, Gnutella and Freenet were being widely discussed in both the computer trade press and the general press with an ambience of fear.
 My article led them to ratchet back their negative attitude toward technology and, as I urged, see the potential of decentralized technologies to alter the Internet.
 Ten months later, O’Reilly released a book I assembled and edited on the technological trend, which by then had taken on the name peer-to-peer.
 In the same month, O’Reilly hosted a conference of that name, which evolved into an Emerging Technology conference.
 The company redefined itself as a champion of technological innovation.